Dementia Care in Windsor, Maidenhead and Ascot

 Our Care Assistants are selected on their ability to see things from the perspective of the person with dementia and so they can focus on life history, personality, likes, dislikes and how the person feels rather than what they remember.

-We constantly provide experience-based training to all staff so there is continual improvement in our learning.
+Our team is trained to respond calmly and supportively to any changes in behaviour recognising that these moments often reflect unmet needs, confusion or anxiety.
 Nest Homecare will support your loved one to take part in stimulating activities that they enjoy - helping them remain independent, happy and safe whether that's looking at old photos and memorabilia or a visit to the shops.

 Every person is different, and dementia affects each person in a different way.